 As a father of four young children aged between 3 and 9, Marc Bullen knows he needs to think ahead when it comes to money.
 “We were putting a few dollars a week into individual accounts but now we’ve combined that in a family trust to make sure we’ll be able to help them in the future – whether it’s buying a car, education, or helping them with travel, which I didn’t really get to do.It’s only a small amount, but it all makes a difference when you continue to reinvest.
 We’re making regular deposits and then putting in extra payments when we can."

 There are two main ways to invest on behalf of a child or grandchild who is aged under 18.
-Six Park can’t offer tax advice, so you may wish to speak to a tax adviser or accountant about the advantages and disadvantages of each option from a tax and legal perspective.
+Six Park can’t offer tax advice, so you may wish to speak to a tax adviser or accountant about the advantages and disadvantages of each option from a tax perspective.

 1. A parent or relative signs up as a client.